 Recommended free course: Uplevel Your Site with DIY Usability Testing

 You have 50 milliseconds to make the right visual impression.
-Ask yourself: does your design communicate what you’re about?
-Does it demonstrate the level of quality they can expect if they work with you or buy your product?
+Does your design communicate what you’re about?
+Does it reflect the level of quality your potential customers can expect if they work with you?

-You’ll want answers to questions like: “What is your first impression of this website?”
+Knowing the answers to: “What is your first impression of this website?”
 “Is it clear what this website is about without having to click or read too much?”
 “Would you hire this person?” will help you fix the problems that are getting in your way.

 Usability expert Jarod Spool has categorized three main types of graphics used on websites: